-CURRENTS presentations take many forms:
+CURRENTS presentations can take many forms:

-- Discussion of a key research question at the heart of an article or major project,
+- discussion of a key research question at the heart of an article or major project

-- Conversation about methodological issues surrounding multi- or trans-disciplinary work,
+- conversation about methodological issues surrounding multi- or trans-disciplinary work

-- Exploration of opportunities and challenges surrounding digital and multi-modal scholarship,
+- exploration of opportunities and challenges surrounding digital and multi-modal scholarship

-- Consultation with other scholars about a grant or other major project proposal.
+- consultation with other scholars about a grant or other major project proposal.

 Since conversation is at the heart of all CURRENTS events, faculty are encouraged to pre-circulate materials but not to present formal papers.
 Thanks to the generous support of the Office of the Vice President for Research and the Dean of the College of Arts, Humanities and Social Sciences, lunch is provided.